odabugs/kof-combo-hitboxes/README.txt

   - This makes displaying throw boxes at the right time so unreliable that we just display whatever data is in the throwbox slot for now (works good enough for wiki data-collecting purposes).
+- Stun recovery gauge can appear inaccurate for a brief time if the stunned player mashes to recover from dizzy state faster.